 - Your PCP determines what specialists and hospitals you will use because they have affiliations with certain specialists and hospitals in our network.

 - Your PCP will provide most of your care and will help you arrange or coordinate the rest of the covered services you get as member of our plan.
 This includes:

-- o x-rays
+- x-rays

-- o laboratory tests
+- laboratory tests

-- o therapies
+- therapies

-- o care from doctors who are specialists
+- care from doctors who are specialists

-- o hospital admissions, and
+- hospital admissions, and

-- o follow-up care
+- follow-up care